Paco Boy

 Paco Boy (foaled 24 March 2005) is a retired Irish thoroughbred racehorse who was trained by Richard Hannon Sr. He won three Group 1 races including Prix de la Forêt, Queen Anne Stakes and Lockinge Stakes.
 Paco Boy was known as a hold up horse, usually coming from behind with a devastating turn of foot.

 Background

 Paco Boy was bred by Joan Browne, and was sired by Desert Style, a Group 3 winning sprinter and son of outstanding sire Green Desert, out of the mare Tappen Zee.
 Paco Boy is a bay with a distinctive white stripe on his face.

-Paco Boy was sold as a yearling for 30,000 guineas and bought by the Calvera Partnership and put into training with Richard Hannon Sr. He was described as "an old favourite" by his trainer due in part to his high-class ability in spite of his relatively cheap price.
+Paco Boy was sold as a yearling for 30,000 guineas and bought by the Calvera Partnership and put into training with Richard Hannon Sr. He was described as "an old favourite" by his trainer due in part to his high-class ability in spite of his relatively cheap price; "He cost nothing, he's come through the ranks and every time he comes to the races he's brilliant," said Hannon after riding him to victory in the Lockinge Stakes at Newbury in 2010.